 MAP receives referrals from Housing Access of Washtenaw County for our housing programs.
-But you must be in touch with HAWC first before we can help.
+You must be in touch with HAWC first before MAP can help.

 If you are experiencing a housing crisis, please call:

 MAP Housing Support staff work with participants in all MAP housing programs.
 They meet regularly with participants to emphasize daily living skills, increasing self-sufficiency and independence.
 MAP staff addresses barriers to stable housing such as chemical dependency, ex-offender status, mental health issues, or physical disability.

 Permanent Supportive Housing